sirselim/mitofish/README.md

 I added a couple of extra scripts which are useful in trying to determine the "true" length of the mitochondrial genome, and in turn help close the circle.
 These are located in `./scripts/`:

 * `mito_closer.py` - uses sequence from the start and end of an assembly to identify any sequence in between, which is useful for "closing" the genome (and providing a more accurate linear length).
-  * This script takes a mito assembly as input (fasta) and then uses 30bp from either end to try and locate sequence to help complete the genome and close the circle.
+  * >this script takes a mito assembly as input (fasta) and then uses 30bp from either end to try and locate sequence to help complete the genome and close the circle.
 It relies on the logic that if the mt is circular then if you take a selection from either end of a linear assembly they will either touch (nothing between them), or there will be an amount of sequence between them.
 This allows the true length to be determined and essentially closes the genome.
 * `mito_close_consensus.py` - takes the fasta input from `mito_closer.py` and generates a consensus sequence, which can then be added to the original assembly (hopefully completing it).
-  * this script takes input fasta from mito_closer.py and finds a potential consensus sequence to complete the mitochondrial genome and close the loop.
+  * >this script takes input fasta from mito_closer.py and finds a potential consensus sequence to complete the mitochondrial genome and close the loop.
 Consensus and reverse consensus are written out to fasta, and sequence that differs significantly is printed to stdout (with parent readID) for inspection.

 ### closing the circle